nfbouche/pyetc_iredmuse/README.md

 ![Noise Plot](images/noise.png)

 ## Notebook
-`WST_LimMag.ipynb`: computes the limiting magnitude of the WST Integral Field Spectrograph (IFS) as a function of wavelength, for both point sources and extended sources (surface brightness), across the blue and red channels.
+`iredMUSE_LimMag.ipynb`: computes the limiting magnitude of the WST Integral Field Spectrograph (IFS) as a function of wavelength, for both point sources and extended sources (surface brightness), across the blue and red channels.
 For a given target S/N ratio, the notebook sweeps the wavelength range and finds — via Brent's root-finding method — the faintest AB magnitude detectable under three sky background conditions: dark, grey, and bright time.